 The decision on MPF service provision is made by the Minister.
 The Department's role is to assess applications and make a recommendation to the Minister.
 The Department aims to complete the assessment and make a recommendation to the Minister within 30 days of receiving all relevant supporting documentation and responses to consultations from relevant areas within government.

-During the evaluation process, the Department may:
+During the application assessment process, the Department is likely to:

 - Contact relevant local government/community associations/organisations where the project is proposed;

 - Contact relevant line areas within the Department and other Australian Government departments and agencies to confirm claims and details of any assistance being provided;